Why Shade Matters at Progressive Field

 Progressive Field Sun and Shade Overview

 The stadium's capacity is 34,830, and it features upper deck overhangs that provide excellent shade to lower bowl sections.
-The classic modern architecture creates pronounced shadow zones, particularly on the third base side where the upper deck structure extends protective coverage.
+The classic modern architecture creates pronounced shadow zones, particularly behind home plate where the upper deck structure extends protective coverage.
 The downtown location sometimes provides additional shade from surrounding buildings during late afternoon, though the stadium itself is the primary source.

 Best Shaded Sections